21.2.5. The Legend Item

 A custom symbol can also be specified for vector symbols.
 This can be useful to tweak the render of a specific symbol, to enhance it in the legend or have a symbol independent from its true symbol preview.
 This custom symbol will override the legend symbol, but will take into account the symbol Patch specified.

-The Fonts group of the legend Item Properties panel provides the following functionalities:
+The Fonts and text formatting group of the legend Item Properties panel provides the following functionalities:

 For each of these levels you can set the text Alignment: it can be Left (default for left-to-right based locales), Center or Right (default for right-to-left based locales).